Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science.md

 Let that sink in.
 Seriously.

 ## Back To The Question
 Ever look at a data science pipeline?
 It can take many forms but it usually breaks down into something like this: ask a question, generate some hypotheses, collect data, see if any of your hypotheses have merit, make refinements, and repeat.
 Hmm, sounds an awful lot like the Scientific Method.
-Maybe this term *data scientist* is really just someone who practices these ideas - a rebranding if you will.
+Maybe this term *data scientist* is really just another name for someone who practices these ideas - a rebranding if you will.
 Sure, we use fancy new tools and bandy about buzzwords like *machine learning* and *big data*, but let's not fool ourselves.
-At the core we're just doing math and science.
+At the core we're just doing math and science and then communicating our findings.

-In fact, if you leverage the Scientific Method to quantitatively drive your decisions, then I have news for you: you're absolutely doing some level of data science.
-Doesn't matter if you're generating a report of descriptive statistics for you boss, predicting the next trend on Twitter, or developing a bleeding edge machine learning algorithm in the lab.
+In fact, if you leverage the Scientific Method to quantitatively drive your decisions, then I have news for you: you're absolutely doing some level of data science - doesn't matter if you're generating a report of descriptive statistics for you boss, predicting the next trend on Twitter, or developing a bleeding edge machine learning algorithm in the lab.

 ![scientific method](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/The_Scientific_Method_as_an_Ongoing_Process.svg/900px-The_Scientific_Method_as_an_Ongoing_Process.svg.png){: .center-image }
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Scientific_method){: .center-image }

 ## Now What?
 If you're new to data science, don't fret.
-The trick is to get started.
+Figuring out where to even start is daunting.
+But the dirty little secret that no one tells you is that there is no "right" place to start.
+Honestly, the trick is just getting started period.
 It doesn't even really matter where.
+Follow your interests.
 Want to learn Python?
 Dip your toe in by taking that introductory class.
 Curious about Statistics?
 Check out Khan Academy videos.
 Want to learn from those in the know?
 Read a blog.
 Go to a Meetup.
 Get involved.

-And if you're a grizzled veteran, share your expertise by blogging, creating tutorials, speaking locally, mentoring newcomers, or contributing in whatever way makes sense for you.
+And if you're a grizzled veteran, share your expertise.
+Blog, create tutorials, speak locally, mentor newcomers, or contribute in whatever way makes sense for you.

-The big takeaway here is that regardless of your current skill set, regardless of you gender or race or anything else for that matter, you can learn, share, and contribute to data science.
+The one thing I want you to take away from this post is that regardless of your current skill set, regardless of you gender or race or anything else for that matter, you can learn, share, and contribute to data science.
 The field is sprawling.
 There's room for everyone.

 I'll leave you with two items:
-1. A great [article](https://brohrer.github.io/one_step_program_become_data_scientist.html) by Brandon Rohrer about how to become a data scientist that I couldn't agree with more
+1. A great [article](https://brohrer.github.io/one_step_program_become_data_scientist.html) by Brandon Rohrer about how to become a data scientist that I couldn't agree with more.
-2. A famous quote from Mark Twain:
->“The secret of getting ahead is getting started.
-The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one.”
+2. A famous quote from Mark Twain: **“The secret of getting ahead is getting started.
+The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one.”**